-UBUNTU: * * Having tried Linux I will never be without some version of it - UBUNTU or Linux Mint.
+Having tried Linux I will never be without some version of it - UBUNTU or Linux Mint.
 Free, powerful, easy to use, it can run from a bootable cd, hard drive, a memory card or usb memory stick - so you can carry your computing environment around with you and use it on any PC!
-Its fast, compact (under 2G, including open office!) and a lot like windows to use; able to run most common applications, including those below and also many open-source (free) apps that WONT run on Windows.
+Its fast, compact (under 2G, including libre office!) and a lot like windows to use; able to run most common applications, including those below and also many open-source (free) apps that WONT run on Windows.
 It NEEDS no anti-virus software or malware detectors.
 You get free updates and a new release every 6 months.
 And you can put it on as many PC's as you like - whereas you pay for every PC thats running Windows - and again when you need to update.

 Sometimes its best not to install apps unless you need them frequently.
-For "one off" applications check my list of FREE "portable" applications that run WITHOUT installation so dont "clog up" your machine.
+For "one off" applications check my list of FREE "portable" applications that run WITHOUT installation so they dont "clog up" your machine.

-Anti-virus and firewall:
+Anti-virus, ransomware protection and firewall:

 Anti-malware: (run one of these about every month)